AndyMc3000/maxfit-codeinstitute-ms1project-static-gym-website/README.md

 ### The 5 Planes of UX Design: ###

 #### 1. The Strategy Plane ####

+The Strategy Plane is, as defined by Jesse James Garrett "..incorporates not only what the people running the site want to get out of it but what the users want to get out of the site as well."

-Please see below details of 'Client Stories' to detail the requirements of the business owners, and 'User Stories' which highlight the requiremnts of end users of the website.
+Please see below details of 'Client Stories' to detail the requirements of the MAXFIT business owners, and 'User Stories' which highlight the requiremnts of end users of the MAXFIT website.

 #### Client Stories ####
 > - [x] “The main goal of the website is to attract new customers, and provide value to existing customers in the information is provides.”